Loyola University Chicago

 • Request verification of a student's eligibility for any requested accommodations.
 The verification will be in the form of a letter written by a member of SAC’s staff and delivered electronically via Accommodate.
 SAC is the only office designated to review disability documentation and determine eligibility for appropriate accommodations

-• Collaborate with SAC if an accommodation seems unreasonable or imposes a fundamental alteration of the course, project, or activity
+• Receive support from the SAC if an accommodation seems unreasonable or imposes a fundamental alteration of the course, project, or activity.

 RESPONSIBILITIES